gaehlerm/SoftwareEngineering/README.md

 ## Syntax Errors

 Syntax errors happen to anyone, even the most experienced programmers.
 It's normal and not a problem at all.
 You are not even able to run the code in its current state.
 Enhance your skills and deepen your understanding of the programming language you are using.
 Syntax errors are the best example of how problems do not cause any harm if they are caught early on.
-In compiled languages, the compiler will find the syntax errors, while in Python, the parser checks the correctness of the syntax.
+In compiled languages, the compiler will find the syntax errors, while in Python, the parser checks the correctness of the syntax at least to some degree.
 Either way, you'll receive an error message immediately.

 At the beginning of our programming careers, we were all bothered by compiler errors (back in the days when I was programming in C++).
 We were happy once there were no more errors.
 Our programming skills were insufficient to realize that the compiler was assisting us in writing a functional program.
 It is a good thing we encountered compiler errors because they might have prevented us from creating serious bugs that could have been difficult to find later on.
 Nonetheless, we still created many such bugs.

 ## Bugs

 Many people underestimate the issue of bugs.
 They are easy to ignore because they don't show up too often, and perhaps they are not too severe.
 There are just some glitches.
 But this is exactly why bugs are so catastrophic.
 You don't necessarily know when something went wrong.
 You might have a sense that something is amiss, but you are not certain.
 Or you don't know at all.
 This is the worst-case scenario that can occur in your code.
 You may think everything is alright, but in fact, it is not.
-Your hard disk was deleted, a bank lost several million dollars, or an airplane crashed.
+Your hard disk was deleted, a bank lost dozens of million dollars, or an airplane crashed.
 Everything is possible, and it has all already happened.
 Bugs are the worst possible issue that can occur in your code.
 Sure, most bugs are not that terrible.
 But don't take them lightly.

 ### Cost of Bugs

-The cost of bugs is enormous.
+The cost of bugs can be enormous.
 It may take hours, if not days, to track down a bug.
 And in bad code, it's frequently unclear how it should be fixed.
 Furthermore, the cost of bugs increases exponentially over time.
 This is due to the growth and increased complexity of the code [SE at google, p.207].
 This is why syntax errors are so cheap: you are forced to fix them immediately.
 However, you should not let the bugs linger around.
 The longer you wait, the more expensive it becomes.
 In a shipped product, a bug may cost millions, while fixing it in the development phase may only cost a few hundred dollars.

 I hope you got the memo.
 You always have to make sure you don't create bugs.
 Write good code and ensure it is well covered by tests.
 This is the only way to keep the number of bugs low (although it will never reach 0) and to stay as far away as possible from the exponential growth of the costs they cause.